View Norman Pondick's Obituary on GadsdenTimes.com and share memories

 |

-Norman left his earthly body to join his mother, father and brother.
-He led a varied life, from a cake route in Newark, New Jersey, used car lot in Brooklyn, New York, and a long experience in new cars.
-He was selected sales manager of the year from Ford Motor Company from 1973-1974 and finally was owner/operator of Sutton Bridge Exxon Carwash.
+Norman left his earthly body to join his mother, father, and brother.
+He led a varied life, from a cake route Newark, New Jersey, used car lot in Brooklyn, New York, and a long experience in new cars.
+He was selected sales manager of the year from Ford Motor Company from 1973-1974 and finally as owner/operator of Sutton Bridge Exxon Carwash.

 He left high school before graduating to join the Navy to serve in the Philippines.
 He was then assigned to the USS Enterprise CV-6.